 The digital data is stored in blocks that are then linked together form the blockchain.
 To create a new block of data, any one of the nodes first needs to create a new block and then put all the new transactions in the block.
 This new block is appended to the existing blockchain and then broadcasted to other nodes on the network.
 Other nodes must verify the validity of the new transactions before it can be accepted and become part of the blockchain.

 Features of Blockchain

-Having a P2P network implies that all users are equal - there is no server that is superior than its clients, as in the case of Internet.
+Having a P2P network implies that all users are equal - there is no server that is superior to its clients, as in the case of the Internet.
 This gives rise to decentralized control over the data contained in the whole blockchain.

 Bitcoin and Blockchain

 Blockchain was first implemented as Bitcoin, a digital currency design by Satoshi Nakamoto.
 Or rather, it was the other way round.
 Blockchain was invented so that digital currency could become a reality.
 This is the reason why many people think of blockchain like Bitcoin and find it difficult to believe that blockchain is a concept that can be taken much beyond cryptocurrencies.
 However, blockchain’s contribution to popularizing digital currency cannot be glossed over.